 Our firm concentrates our practice of law in putting airmen in the best position to obtain or retain their FAA Pilot Medical Certificate.

 Our attorneys will represent you and provide legal services, consultation, negotiation, research, and appropriate reporting, all in the pursuit of obtaining and/or preserving your FAA medical certificate.
 Additionally, we have the resources and connections to assist each pilot in navigating this complicated process.
 Our experience has provided us with valuable contact references so we can get you to the AME with the experience to manage your particular situation.
 Additionally, in the event further evaluations are required, we can assist in preparing each pilot to increase the likelihood of a good result.
 Our experience has shown that working with expert AMEs can greatly reduce the amount of time spent obtaining a pilot’s medical certificate.

 Get your questions answered.

-Contact us to speak with an aviation attorney for a free confidential consultation of your matter.
+Contact us to schedule a confidential consultation with an aviation attorney on your matter.